Notice

 sudo -u ceph valgrind --max-threads=1024 --tool=massif /usr/bin/radosgw -f --cluster ceph --name NAME --setuser ceph --setgroup ceph

-must have write permissions in the current directory.
+the command above, the user who runs it must have write permissions in the

 file: